django-bridge/django-bridge/website/docs/testing.md

 As your views are regular Django views, we recommend using [Django's built-in test framework](https://docs.djangoproject.com/en/5.0/topics/testing/overview/).

-The main difference from a regular Django view test us you need to pass an extra header to make Django Render return JSON: ``X-Requested-With: DjangoRender``.
-Without this, Django Render will replace the response with a HTML bootstrap response.
+The main difference from a regular Django view test us you need to pass an extra header to make Django Bridge return JSON: ``X-Requested-With: DjangoBridge``.
+Without this, Django Bridge will replace the response with a HTML bootstrap response.

 Here's an example of how you can test the ``current_datetime`` view in the [Writing Views](/docs/views) document: